Mukunda: Filming

 Principal photography was supposed to start from 15 March 2014 in Kerala.
 The filming began on 24 March 2014 at Cochin.
-The film was reported to be shot in the locales of Alleppey.
+The film was reported to be shot in the locales of Alappuzha.
 Varun Tej suffered a fracture during the filming of an action sequence at Alleppey and shooting resumed after his recovery.
 On its completion, the next schedule began in Konaseema.
 The film was shot in places like Rajahmundry, Bhimavaram, Samalkota and adjoining areas for four weeks.
 The film was also shot in areas like Pollachi, Kanyakumari and Yanam in early June 2014.
 The schedule ended almost after 33 days on 4 July and the team returned to Hyderabad.
 A new schedule began at Hyderabad on 29 July on whose completion, the filming continued in Amalapuram from 5 August.

 By then, the film entered dubbing phase.
 Varun Tej began dubbing for his role in late August 2014 and by then, filming neared completion except for few songs.
 At Amalapuram, a crucial scene featuring Varun Tej, Rao Ramesh and Pooja Hegde was shot where Varun Tej was seen taking part in a municipal election campaign visiting several houses in the locality to create awareness among the people.
 After shooting the film there for 10 days, a song was shot on the lead pair in Switzerland.
 The schedule ended on 16 September 2014.
 In mid November 2014, Srikanth Addala said that the remaining part of the film would be shot in Hyderabad and a big set is being planned for a song.
 The last song was shot in a special set erected at Nanakramguda in mid December 2014.
 Pooja Hegde confirmed that the filming came to an end on 16 December 2014.